-We wanted to know more about the improv scene in Shenzhen, so we spoke with Steven Grunthal, a Shenzhen resident and member of two improv groups called ZIP and Domesticated Humans.
+We wanted to know more about the improv scene in Shenzhen, so we spoke with Steven Grunthal, a Shenzhen resident and member of an improv team called Domesticated Humans.

 NowSZ: Hi Steven.
 Thank you for joining us!
 So let’s start with the basics.
 What is improv?